After 50 years, a Florida aquarium plans to return Lolita the orca to her home waters

 She is currently the oldest orca to be held in captivity.

 Over the last decade, animal rights groups have held demonstrations and filed lawsuits seeking to improve Lolita's conditions at the Seaquarium.
-Members of the Lummi Nation in Seattle have even threatened to sue for her release.
+Members of the Lummi Nation near Bellingham, Wash., have even threatened to sue for her release.

 NPR's Ari Daniel contributed to this report. contributed to this story